The Culture Trail: A public art trail to discover

 Seeing Old Hull differently

 The sun is shining as I cycle along the path that runs alongside Brewery Creek.
-I have the Go Centre-ville app (available from the App Store and Google Play) open on my phone, handy for locating myself and the various points of interest along the way.
-An online map is also available.
+I have the Vieux-Hull app (available from the App Store and Google Play) open on my phone, handy for locating myself and the various points of interest along the way.

 Throughout the morning, wide-eyed and curious, I set off to discover each installation.
-Like a treasure hunt, I follow the dots on the ground and the signs along the way pointing me to my next destination.
+I follow the dots on the ground and the signs along the way pointing me to my next destination.
+Descriptions of the works can also be found near each installation.

-Further on, as I walk along Hôtel-de-Ville Street, I come across One man’s trash is another man’s treasure, a work by Bordalo II made entirely of recycled materials, as imposing as it is powerful in the message it conveys.
+I start my tour at the Maison du tourisme tourist office, where Lisa Creskey’s Dans le nid is located.
+A few steps away is La maison d’Alzire, not far from the Canadian Museum of History with its impressive architecture and beautiful river views.
+Further on, as I walk along Hôtel-de-Ville Street, I come across One man’s trash is another man’s treasure, a work by Bordalo II made entirely of recycled materials, as imposing as its message is powerful.
+This colourful installation is one of my favourite works.

 A few minutes later, I sit down at a table to cool off by the fountain, in the middle of which shines Mathieu Fecteau’s work Je t’appellerai bateau-feu bateau-lumière.
 The walls around me are covered by the vibrant colours and patterns of Animosités (painted by five artists: Maria Rosa Szychowska, Marin Mitrasinovic, Philippe Landry, Anthony Léger and Mathieu Strike Désilets), which depicts animals on the verge of extinction.